PopovEvgeniy/desexonix/readme.txt

 License

-This program is distributed under GNU GENERAL PUBLIC LICENSE.
+This program is distributed under the GNU GENERAL PUBLIC LICENSE.

 Exit codes